rostyhn/ncopds/README.md

 This is still alpha software.
 Please feel free to submit bugs using the issue tracker and improve upon what you see here.

+# Installation
+The easiest way to install `ncopds` is through Rust's package manager, `cargo`.
+Just run `cargo install ncopds` to get started!
+Currently, only linux is supported.
+I cannot guarantee it will work on MacOS or Windows.

 # Using ncopds
 There are several menus at the top of the screen.
 Clicking `ncopds` at the top of the screen shows you a help menu with information similar to this README.